Prographers/Slack-GPT/Readme.md

 dotnet run --project Slack-GPT-Socket
 ```

+or see #Docker for more information on how to host it.

 2. Invite the bot to your desired Slack channel.
 3. Mention the bot in a message and ask a question.
 The bot will respond with an answer.
 You can keep mentioning the bot
    in the same thread to continue the conversation.